 on an old VHS exercise tape.
 That was until my VHS machine broke about 4 years

 ago!
 The funniest thing was, I had no idea I was practicing yoga.
-Fast forward to today, I am three years practiced in Hatha yoga with a 5 day a
+Fast forward to today, I have a 5 day a

 week practice.
 I received my 200 hour Certification through A Jewel In the Lotus Yoga and recently finished the 500 hour Life of a Yogi program